Kissing culture – more than just lip service

-July 6th was the International Day of the Kiss.
-For many, the kiss is an expression of love and tenderness and has an erotic meaning.
-But does it look the same everywhere with the kissing culture?
+July 6 was the international day of the kiss.
+For many, the kiss is considered an expression of love and tenderness and has an erotic meaning.
+However, does it look the same everywhere with the kissing culture?

-In South America the kissing culture is also completely different.
-There, it is common for people of different sexes to greet each other with a kiss that follows a certain ritual.
+In South America, the kissing culture is also completely different.
+There, it is customary among close people of different sexes to greet each other with a kiss, which follows a certain ritual.

-When a woman and a man who know each other well meet, they first press the cheeks of one side of their faces together and breathe a kiss into the air.
+When a woman and a man meet who know each other well, they first press the cheeks of one side of the face against the other, breathing a kiss into the air.
 Then they repeat the whole thing on the other side.
-Direct kissing on the mouth, on the other hand, is considered inappropriate (at least in public).
+Kissing directly on the mouth, on the other hand, is considered unseemly (at least in public).

-What do the researchers say about the culture of kissing?
+What do researchers say about the culture of kissing?

-They don’t agree on why people kiss.
-Some say it has a sexual background, others claim that the culture of kissing dates back to ancient times, when mothers chewed their toddlers’ food and fed them with their mouths.
-Be that as it may, everyone agrees that kissing is healthy.
-It reduces stress, prevents diseases and strokes and even slims.
-Whether or not this is really true has not been proven one hundred percent.
-But kissing definitely makes you happy.
-For this reason alone, the culture of kissing is an important part of everyday life.
+They disagree on why people kiss.
+Some say it has a sexual background, while others claim that the kissing culture dates back to ancient times, when mothers still chewed their infants’ food and fed them with their mouths.
+Anyway, everyone agrees that kissing is healthy.
+It reduces stress, prevents diseases and strokes, and is even said to make you slim.
+Whether this is really true is not one hundred percent proven.
+However, kissing definitely makes you happy.
+For this reason alone, kissing culture is an important part of everyday life.